-singing throughout the US, Canada and Bahamas.
+singing throughout the US, Canada, and the Bahamas.
 Having a true desire to worship through song, coupled with her love of singing, she gathered a group of like-minded others; thus an ensemble group named, GJ and Anchored was birthed out of these true authentic worship experiences.
-The group completed their first CD due to release in 2016.
+She has two Cd’s.
+Jesus Is and a solo Cd, Celebrate Christmas.

 Parker received her Bachelor of Arts degree from Edward Waters College and she holds a Master of Divinity degree from Asbury Theological Seminary.
-She is embarking upon her PHD studies in Doctoral Ministry Pastoral Care and Counseling.
-Prior to establishing Hope and Healing, G-Girls, and Anchored, she taught in the public school system as an educator for over 21 years.
+She is embarking upon her Ph.D. studies in Doctoral Ministry Pastoral Care and Counseling.
+Prior to establishing Hope and Healing, G-Girls, and Anchored, she taught in the public school system as an educator for over 25 years.
 She was nominated and selected 3 times for the prestigious award for Who’s Who Among America’s Teachers; and twice nominated and selected into the Prestigious Cambridge Leadership Award.
 She was also selected as one of Oprah Winfrey’s, educational O Ambassadors for a humanitarian service project for the country of India.

 Within the context of sensitive areas, Gewanda has work with multiple multicultural and diversity assemblage of both professionals and laity groups in various settings.
-Most notable, in 2003, she was asked to speak to the highly Militant Religious Divides between the Protestants and Catholics in Belfast, Northern Ireland.As a facilitator and trainer, she has worked alongside many leadership groups and church leadership teams in the areas of Church Growth and Transformation.
+Most notable, when she was asked to speak to the highly Militant Religious Divides between the Protestants and Catholics in Belfast, Northern Ireland.As a facilitator and trainer, she has worked alongside many leadership groups and church leadership teams in the areas of Church Growth and Transformation.
 Through her experience, she has proven her ability to serve, lead and interact with people of diverse backgrounds.
 Her initiatives and endeavors, have taken her nationally and internationally to such places as London England, Duverge, Dominican Republic, (Community Development), Bon Repos, Haiti (Orphanages) and she spent eight weeks in Nigeria, Africa ( Abuja, Benin, Ewu and Kano) concentration on cross cultural ministry development.